 * Provide clinical teaching experience of veterinary students rotating through the Behavior Service.
 This teaching experience will be in conjunction with other senior clinicians associated with the Service.

-* Provide experience in designing and implementing at least one and preferably two research projects in clinical animal behavior.
+* Provide experience in designing and implementing at least one and potentially two research projects in clinical animal behavior.
 This research experience will lead to at least one publication in an approved peer-reviewed journal that is first-authored by the resident.
 The resident may also engage in other research activities in collaboration with clinicians associated with the VMTH.

-* Provide limited training in the diagnosis and treatment of cases in the Neurology Service and the Avian-Exotic Service by means of 2-week rotations through these Services.
+* Provide limited training in the understanding, diagnosis and treatment of cases in the Neurology Service and the Avian-Exotic Service by means of rotations through these Services.
 Experience in other Services (Medicine, Equine) may be arranged according to the interests and background of the resident.
 Such arrangements will be made through clinicians associated with these other Services.

 * Provide guidance in obtaining advanced knowledge regarding species-typical behavioral patterns, learning theory, concepts in ethology, role of the central nervous system in behavior, hormonal influences on behavior and behavioral pharmacology through auditing courses, participating in seminars and workshops, and self study.